techmakerai/Google-Gemini-Voice-Chatbot-on-Raspberry-Pi/README.md

 Following the YouTube video here to learn more about this code:

+The no-LED version of the code (GVA4Pi1_NoLED.py) works on both Raspberry Pi and Windows.

 ## Materials

+* Raspberry Pi
-* Raspberry Pi with microSD card
+* microSD card
 * Speaker
 * Microphone (https://www.microcenter.com/product/613575/adafruit-industries-mini-usb-microphone-black)
 * LEDs (optional)